 How to ensure that the Btk does not drift down to the Milkweed in the clearing that is hosting the Monarch, or to the edge of the trail where vetches and clovers are consumed by the Eastern Tailed Blue, or to the nettles that support the Red Admiral?

-How to avoid any other Lepidoptera that, like the European Gypsy Moth, favour the oak and may be present at the same time?
+How to avoid any other Lepidoptera that, like the Spongy Moth, favour the oak and may be present at the same time?
 The genus Quercus

 has been found to be the number one plant for supporting caterpillars by Doug Tallamy, professor of entomology at the University of Delaware.
 His research identifies 557 species of butterflies and moths with caterpillars that feed on oak in the mid-Atlantic region.